Enschede Airport Twente

 Twente Airport (IATA: ENS, ICAO: EHTW) is located 2 NM outside of Enschede in Overijssel, Netherlands.
 It has one runway (05/23), though two of the current taxiways and platforms have been used as runways (Platform A, former runway 11/29 and Platform C, former runway 16/34).
 The airport is currently uncontrolled and closed for scheduled passenger flights and military operations.
 A local flying club uses the airport for their activities.
 The airfield has also been approved for limited use by business charter operators and aircraft scrapping, storage and maintenance.

 History

 Twente Airport was opened July 1931 by the mayor of Enschede, Edo Bergsma.
 KLM started a scheduled flight to Amsterdam in 1932, which was suspended in 1939.
 During World War II the German Luftwaffe took over the airport and made it a military airbase, renaming it Fliegerhorst Twente.
-In April 1945 allied troops reoccupied the airport and transferred ownership to the Dutch armed forces.
+In April 1945 Allied troops reoccupied the airport renaming it to B 106/Twente and transferred ownership to the Dutch armed forces.
 A minor typo in the deed misspelled the airport name as Airbase Twenthe, with an added 'h'.